jepstein-eagle/adaptable/packages/adaptable/HelpREADME.md

     predefinedConfig: applicationJSON, // the predefined config we created };

-// The async AdapTable constructor returns a Promise containing an API object that we can use const adaptableApi: AdaptableApi = await Adaptable.init(adaptableOptions);
+// The async AdapTable constructor returns a Promise
+// this contains the Adaptable Api object for runtime access const adaptableApi: AdaptableApi = await Adaptable.init(adaptableOptions);
 ```